 Risks are also faced in the new jobs which have to be bid for and the market is very price competitive.
 IVRCL has put in place much stronger cost review mechanisms for jobs to be bid and has increased the benchmark rate at which the job will be bid for.

 The concerns for the company are the delay in sorting out the cases pending for extra claims, delays with some of the jobs relating to the land acquisition and environmental clearances, and very slow progress on arbitration.
-The concern is also that customers who delay from their side have no decision making powers to pass on the compensation for this.
+The concern is also that customers who delay from their side have no decision-making powers at the Executive levels to pass on the compensation for this.

 INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

-IVRCL is maintaining an effective system of internal control for facilitating accurate, reliable and speedy compilation of financial information, safeguarding the assets and interests of the company and ensuring compliance with all laws and regulations.
+IVRCL continues to maintain an effective system of internal control for facilitating accurate, reliable and speedy compilation of financial information, safeguarding the assets and interests of the company and ensuring compliance with all laws and regulations.

-The internal control system is managed through continuous internal audit by outside professionals, duly supported by our in-house internal audit team, which is empowered to examine the adequacy and compliance with the policies, plans and statutory requirements.
-The internal audit team also conducts regular audits across the companys operations in all key business areas as per the pre-drawn audit plan.
+The internal control system is managed through a continuous internal audit by outside professionals, duly supported by our in-house internal audit team, which is empowered to examine the adequacy and compliance of our systems and processes with the policies, plans and statutory requirements.
+The internal audit team also conducts regular audits across the companys operations in all key business areas as per the predrawn audit plan.

-All significant audit observations and follow up actions are reported to the Audit Committee along with Internal Audit reports and the management responses/replies thereon.
+All significant audit observations and follow-up actions are reported to the Audit Committee along with Internal Audit Reports and Management responses/replies thereon.
 The minutes of the Audit Committee are reviewed by the Board for its suggestions / recommendations to further improve the internal control system.
 The Audit Committee periodically reviews audit plans, observations and recommendations of the Internal Auditors with reference to significant risk areas and adequacy of internal controls.

 OPPORTUNITIES & THREATS

+IVRCL has assiduously built an enviable list of pre-qualifications across several areas of competence in the EPC domain over the past two decades.
 The infrastructure sector with its low growth in the last few years has been in a conservation mode and has focused more on its survival and not so much on growth.
 The opportunities that will arise relate to fresh investments being proposed all over the country.
-All of these will ask for new technologies for example with new methods of sewage treatment, urban transportation and long distance rail transport.
-It will also require new methods of project execution and techniques such as the use of pre-fabricated elements.
+All of these will ask for new technologies like new methods of sewage treatment, urban transportation and long-distance rail transport.
+It will also require new methods of project execution and techniques such as the use of prefabricated elements.

-Much greater concern being there for the environment, opportunities would arise in its remediation such as treating lakes, dredging rivers and restoring water bodies.
-In urban solid waste there will be many opportunities to collect and segregate waste, process waste and generate energy from waste.
+The much greater concern being there for the environment, opportunities would arise in remediation works such as treating lakes, dredging rivers and restoring water bodies.
+In urban solid waste management, there will be many opportunities to collect and segregate waste, process waste and generate energy from waste.
 With the rising pressure of population in cities and the shortage of public space, software and IT hardware with sensors will be used to improve public asset use such as in parking management, delivery of citizen services, traffic management and so on.

 HUMAN RESOURCE MANAGEMENT

-IVRCL has a proud record of people retention and its brand equity with the customers has arisen because of this.
-Almost 50% of the employees, out of a total headcount of 2831, are Engineers.
-The current focus of the company is to improve the productivity at each project site and in each central function, to that effect; the manpower deployment has been carried out based on competency rating programmes, transfers, re-skilling and re-training.
-The more frequent and dynamic review is carried out to see the competence deployed in a given situation and when the human resource becomes surplus in a given project.
-As a result of this, the company has retained and kept the faith of good number of long serving employees who are the vital connection to the customers.
+IVRCL has a proud record of people retention and its brand equity with the customers has risen because of this.
+Almost 50% of the employees, out of a total headcount of 1708 (as of Mar 31, 2017), are Engineers.
+The current focus of the company is to improve productivity at each project site and in each central function, to that effect; the manpower deployment has been carried out based on competency rating programmes, transfers, re-skilling and re-training.
+The more frequent and dynamic reviews are carried out to see the competence deployed in a given situation and when the human resource becomes surplus in a given project.
+As a result of this, the company has retained and kept the faith of a good number of long-serving employees, who are the vital connection to the customers.